xabbuh/PandaBundle/README.md

 See the [documentation](Resources/doc/index.md) for instructions on how to install the XabbuhPandaBundle.

-Licence
+License
 -------

-XabbuhPandaBundle is licenced under the MIT licence.
-See the [LICENCE] (Resources/meta/LICENSE) for the full licence text.
+XabbuhPandaBundle is licensed under the MIT license.
+See the [LICENSE] (Resources/meta/LICENSE) for the full license text.